Josh Thomas (footballer, born 2002): Swansea City

-Port Vale loan

 On 2 August 2023, he joined EFL League One club Port Vale on loan for the 2023–24 season after scoring five goals for the Swans senior team in pre-season.
 He made his debut three days later, coming on as a 56th-minute substitute for Gavin Massey in a 7–0 defeat at Barnsley.
 He scored his first senior goal on his home debut at Vale Park, a 3–2 victory over Fleetwood Town in the EFL Cup on 8 August.
 He tore a muscle on international duty in November 2023, which kept him out of action for close to four weeks.
 He suffered setbacks on the injury and also became ill over Christmas, causing him to miss an extra month of action.
 He was recalled by Swansea from his loan spell on 4 January 2024, with Port Vale's director of football David Flitcroft blaming international call-ups and injuries for restricting the player's game time to 15 appearances in all competitions, during which he scored three goals and created two assists.

-Bromley loan

 On 30 August 2024, Thomas joined EFL League Two club Bromley on a season-long loan after having signed a new contract with Swansea earlier in the day.

-Drogheda United loan

 On 17 January 2025, he was loaned out to Drogheda United for their 2025 League of Ireland Premier Division campaign.
-He scored a total of 6 goals in 17 appearances in all competitions during his loan spell, despite missing a large portion of the season through injury.
+He scored a total of six goals in 17 appearances in all competitions during his loan spell.
+He impressed despite missing five months with a quad injury and was then reportedly targeted by Derry City to return to the league on loan.

+On 19 January 2026, Thomas returned to the League of Ireland Premier Division on an initial six-month loan deal with Derry City until the end of June.
+On 18 May 2026, Swansea announced that he was being released at the end of the 2025–26 season.
+He departed Derry City in June after being dropped from the team by manager Tiernan Lynch due to his "inevitable exit" from the club.

+Fleetwood Town

+On 24 June 2026, Thomas signed a two-year deal at League Two club Fleetwood Town.